-Cape Perpetua Scenic Area: Some of the best hiking on the coast with 26 miles of hiking trails along the coast, through rainforest and to the top of the cape.
-The ocean views along the Captain Cook Trail between Spouting Horn and Devils Churn are some of the best on the coast.
+Cape Perpetua Scenic Area: Some of the best hiking on the Oregon Coast with 26 miles of hiking trails through rainforest and to the top of the cape.
+The ocean views along the Captain Cook Trail between Spouting Horn and Devils Churn are some of the best.

 Heceta Head State Park: The half-mile trail to the lighthouse offers great views, though you can hike for miles along a section of the Oregon Coast Trail.

 John Dellenback Dunes Trail: This trail south of Reedsport, near Eel Creek Campground, leads to an inspiring landscape of sand dunes.
 This area is set-aside for hikers — no ATVs allowed.

 Cape Arago: Three State Parks southwest of Coos Bay, near Charleston are connected by hiking trails.
 Hike the whole thing or just enjoy the great viewpoints along the way including: